 For the following checks, remove the top cowling from the engine.
-To remove the engine cowling, release all the lock levers and lift off the cowling.
+To remove the engine top cowling, release the lock lever and lift off the cowling.

-EMU36440 Fuel system
+Fuel system

 Gasoline and its vapors are highly flammable and explosive.
 Keep away from sparks, cigarettes, flames, or other sources of ignition.